By Geraldine Coren on

-Cacao is theraw unprocessed for of cocoa and is considered a “super-food”.
+Cacao is the raw unprocessed for of cocoa and is considered a “super-food”.
 The benefits of cacao are phenomenal: rich in antioxidants, contains essential vitamins and minerals, promotes healthy skin, mood enhancing… intense chocolate flavour!!
 I’m addicted to this stuff!!
 I love the combination of chocolate and coconut and these balls are packed full of goodies, which will keep you energised throughout the day!
-Even possibly bouncing up and down the...
+Even possibly bouncing up and...

 By The Fit Foodie on

 Aside from this being insanely pretty, strawberries and acai make for a refreshing and detoxifying smoothie.
 Full of antioxidants to clear your skin, this one is a great way to start your day if you’re feeling a bit run-down.

 - 1 tbsp acai powder

 - Unsweetened coconut flakes

 - Add ingredients to a blender and process until smooth.

 - Serve between two chilled glasses and garnish as desired.